camunda/camunda-docs/docs/product-manuals/concepts/messages.md

 A message is **not** correlated to a message start event subscription if an instance of the workflow is active and was created by a message with the same correlation key.
 If the message is buffered then it can be correlated after the active instance is ended.
 Otherwise, it is discarded.

-## Message Uniqueness
+## Message uniqueness

-A message can have an optional _message id_ - a unique id to ensure that the message is published and processed only once (i.e. idempotency).
+A message can have an optional message id - a unique id to ensure that the message is published and processed only once (i.e. idempotency).
 The id can be any string, for example, a request id, a tracking number or the offset/position in a message queue.

 A message is rejected and not correlated if a message with the same name, the same correlation key and the same id is already buffered.
 After the message is discarded from the buffer, a message with the same name, correlation key and id can be published again.